roshii/simple-private-bitcoin/README.md

 ### Configuration

-Bitcoin data are persisted to local file system and can be configured with the following environment variables and which may be set in a `.env` file.
+Bitcoin and JoinMarket data are persisted to local file system and can be configured with the following environment variables and which may be set in a `.env` file.

 * `BITCOIN_BLOCKS_MOUNTPOINT`
 * `BITCOIN_DATA_MOUNTPOINT`
 * `BITCOIN_WALLET_MOUNTPOIN`
+* `JOINMARKET_DATA_MOUNTPOINT`

 ## Contributing